fasbit/p2pool-dime/README.md

 -------------------------
 * https://github.com/hardcpp/P2PoolExtendedFrontEnd

-Notes for C-Note:
+Notes for Dime:
 =========================
 Requirements:
 -------------------------
-In order to run P2Pool with the C-Note network, you would need to build and install the quark_hash_python module that includes the quark proof of work code that C-Note uses for hashes.
+In order to run P2Pool with the Dime network, you would need to build and install the quark_hash_python module that includes the quark proof of work code that Dime uses for hashes.

 https://github.com/Neisklar/quarkcoin-hash-python
+Install this in the top level directory of p2pool-dime then:
+./sudo python setup.py install

 Linux: